Table Of Contents

 Examples

-In the following example a traffic class called "class1" has been created and configured for use in a policy map called "policy1."
-The policy map (service policy) is attached to an output serial interface 2/0.
-All packets matching access-group 101 are placed in a class called "c1."
-Packets belonging to this class are discarded.
+The following example shows how to create a traffic class called "class1" and configure it for use in a policy map called "policy1".
+The policy map (service policy) is attached to output serial interface 2/0.
+All packets that match access-group 101 are placed in class1.
+Packets that belong to this class are discarded:

 Router(config)# class-map class1